Rebeca Moreno

-Rebeca Moreno (born June 17, 1986, in San Salvador, El Salvador) is a Salvadoran beauty queen who won the Nuestra Belleza Universo El Salvador pageant in 2008.
+Rebeca Moreno (born June 17, 1986, in San Salvador, El Salvador) is a Salvadoran beauty pageant titleholder who won the Nuestra Belleza Universo El Salvador pageant in 2008.

 She is studying for her bachelor's degree in mathematics.
 She was the shortest contestant in Miss Universe 2008 and won the title of Miss Congeniality.

 She is an active member of the international peace education organization, CISV International.